jordesign/wp-church-center/readme.txt

 == Changelog ==

+v1.2.3
+- BUG FIX: Logos no longer stretch out of shape in header (thanks @maco)
+-

 v1.2.2
 - CHANGED: Start using a version number on our stylesheet and scripts to get around aggresive caching
 - BUG FIX: Make sure stylesheet for MediaElement isn't disabled